Maria Island Tour Itinerary

 DAY ONE: Hobart – Maria Island

-The best way to get an understanding of the significance of the Island is with our knowledgeable guide, taking a quick 1 hour walk around Darlington township to reveal the complex and intriguing past of the Island.
-Learn about the Ghosts, the hardships, the entrepreneurial spirit and sheer tenacity of those whom came to live on the Island before us.
+While our guides unload all our equipment off the boat, enjoy some free time to wander around the convict settlement of Darlington (information provided).
+Afterwards our guides will give you a pre-walk and safety briefing (approximately 30 minutes will give you a brief talk about the Darlington township to reveal the complex and intriguing past of the Island.
+Learn about the Ghosts, the hardships, the entrepreneurial spirit and sheer tenacity of those whom came to live on the Island before us..

 We then start our hike to Skipping Ridge for lunch.
 Our